danilowoz/react-native-styl/README.md

 > See the tests in `examples/src`

-### Others benchmark that worth to mention:
+### Others benchmarks that are worth mentioning:

 - [A Quick Performance Comparison of Styled-Components vs Inline Styles in React Native](https://medium.com/@jm90mm/a-quick-performance-comparison-of-styled-components-vs-inline-styles-in-react-native-21d8f6a561d7)
 - [react-native-css-in-js-benchmarks](https://github.com/brunolemos/react-native-css-in-js-benchmarks/blob/master/RESULTS.md)

 ### Inspiration

-This package was inspired by the work from people's work on the following projects:
+This package was inspired by people's work on the following projects:

 - [Why you don’t need Styled-Components in a React Native app, by Cameron Moss](https://medium.com/@fasterpancakes/how-styled-components-holds-up-to-refactoring-in-a-react-native-app-1922fa96ddd4)
 - [Styled-components;](https://github.com/styled-components/styled-components)